 It appears that Republicans have found their own pair of billionaire brothers to demonize this election cycle.
 While Democrats hammer away at the influence of the Koch brothers, conservatives are swinging back by pointing to the liberal campaign activism and free-spending ways of the wealthy Steyer brothers, Jim and Tom.
 In a March 6 statement on her website titled "Thom Tillis & the Koch Brothers' Agenda," Mrs. Hagan says, "We know now that Thom Tillis and the oil billionaire Koch brothers are rigging the system against the middle class."

 Yes, visited Des Moines suburbs and Davenport in February, meeting GOP activists and attending an event with business leaders sponsored by the Koch brothers' Americans For Prosperity.
+Addressed conservative activists at a RedState Gathering in New Orleans in August, mistakenly saying he was in Florida.
 There's plenty to do, and the pace has quickened since The Associated Press last took a broad look at preparations for a potential campaign.

 Jennifer Stefano TeaParty Republican Conservative.
 The face of Koch Brothers (Americans for Prosperity) t.co/tgUlZLHazx

 The pro-Democrats group Senate Majority PAC launched an ad in North Carolina against the billionaires Charles and David Koch.
 The Hagan campaign, however, claims the attacks by the Koch-affiliated group go beyond the health care law and indicate a "Tillis-Koch agenda."
 It broke the record for spending on judicial elections in the state and was the fourth-highest in state Supreme Court race expenditures nationwide, according to a report by Justice at Stake, the Brennan Center for Justice at New York University School of Law and the National Institute on Money in State Politics.